iterative/dvc.org/content/docs/user-guide/how-to/run-dvc-on-windows.md

 use only the linefeed character.

-Since DVC is using content-based checksums for your pipeline dependencies, depending on your GIT configuration (see [core.autocrlf and core.eol config options](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)), DVC might see GIT-tracked files as changed, thus triggering pipeline reproduction on `dvc repro` on one system and not on another.
+Since DVC is using content-based checksums for your pipeline dependencies, depending on your Git configuration (see [core.autocrlf and core.eol config options](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)), DVC might see Git-tracked files as changed, thus triggering pipeline reproduction on `dvc repro` on one system and not on another.
 Thus we strongly recommend sticking with LF line endings when doing cross-platform work.